mortenjohs/AuthorlistCleaner/README.md

 Point your browser to http://localhost:4567, paste your list of authors and instititions there and click Clean.

-For the clibpoard version:

-    Copy your list of authors and institutions to the clipboard ruby authorlistcleanerclipboard.rb
+For the clibpoard version, copy your list of authors and institutions to the clipboard and then:

+    ruby authorlistcleanerclipboard.rb

+This will generate the necessary html to paste back in your editor.

 TODO
 ====